ebooth76/speech-recorder/Hand-Off.md

 **ssl certificate is in place using letsencrypt.  http traffic is automatically redirected to https.
 **apache is set to forward traffic to port 8080, which the application runs on.  havne't managed to get the springboot embedded tomcat receive the traffic properly yet.
+**update.sh located in /home/ec2-user/ will pull from github (prompts for credentials) then build and deploy with any changes.
+**build.sh is located in the repository and should pull and configure most everything for the server but I've had limited opportunity to test it.
+This should be updated with any additional server configuration settings determined to be necessary to make it straight forward and easy to move to a new server.
+The script should be placed in the home directory and executed with sudo permissions.